-At the highest level, the EU has repeatedly reaffirmed its commitment for eventual EU membership of the Western Balkan countries, Iceland and Turkey, provided they fulfill the accession criteria.
+At the highest level, the EU has repeatedly affirmed its commitment to eventual EU membership of the Western Balkan countries, Iceland and Turkey, provided they fulfill the accession criteria.

-Background information including a list of frequently asked questions can be found on the Commission's Directorate General Enlargement website.
-On that site you will also find references to key documents, the conditions for accession, explanations on the enlargement processand on the Treaty of Accession.
-The Treaty of Accession of Croatia, signed on 9 December 2011, is published on the Council Website (see documents 14409/11) .
+Background information including a list of frequently asked questions can be found in the Commission's Directorate General Enlargement website.
+On that site you will also find references to key documents, the conditions for accession, the enlargement process and the Treaty of Accession.
+The Treaty of Accession of Croatia, signed on 9 December 2011 is published on Eur-Lex.

-Information on external trade, including enlargement countries, can be found on the trade export helpdesk
+Information on external Trade, including with enlargement countries, can be found on the Trade Export Helpdesk.

 More detailed information concerning the rules of origin can be found on this website with the following links: